inworld-ai/inworld-web-sdk/examples/generate_token/README.md

 1. From the project directory type `yarn install` to download and install the project dependencies.
 1. Copy the `.env-sample` file to `.evn`.
 1. Open the `.env` file in an editor and enter your Inworld API Key and Secret after the `INWORLD_KEY` and `INWORLD_SECRET` fields respectively.
 Save and close the file.
+1. If you are using this server in SSL/HTTPS mode follow the instructions [here](#server-setup) then follow the next step.
 1. Launch the application by typing in `yarn start`.

 <br>